CamachoCadena/Periodic-orbits-of-Hamiltonian-flows/README.md

 # Supplementary code for 'Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows'
 ### by Fernando Camacho-Cadena

-This is the supplementary Mathematica code for the paper 'Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows'.
+This is the supplementary Mathematica code for the paper [Self-intersecting curves on a pair of pants and periodic orbits of Hamiltonian flows](PeriodicHamFlows.pdf).
 The python code was used to make the figures, and is not used in any of the proofs.
 The code is organized as follows:

 ### Section 1: Fock-Goncharov's reconstruction of the holonomy through coordinates